Phases of Interacting Fibonacci Anyons on a Ladder at Half-Filling: Phase Diagram of the Effective Model

 Across all plots, it can be observed that the rescaled momenta associated with the low-lying dispersions' minima and, in particular, the gapless points indeed agree with the rescaled complex phases of the transfer matrix spectra.
 For phase I (upper left plot in Fig.~\ref{fig:TMS_phases}), there is only a single gapless point at $k=0$.
 This agrees with the expectation of this phase realizing the tricritical Ising CFT.
 The operator content of this CFT only contains fields that are symmetric under translations by one or two sites (corresponding to momenta $k=0$ and $k=\pi$)~\cite{FRIEDAN198537, GoldenChain}, which implies that both momenta correspond to $k=0$ when considering a two-site unit cell, as done here.

 For phase II (upper right plot in Fig.~\ref{fig:TMS_phases}), two gapless points at $k=0$ and $k=\pi/2$ are found.
-Due to the presence of the two-site unit cell, it could be possible for this phase to be gapless at the momenta $k=n\pi/2$, $n\in \mathbb{Z}_4$, \emph{if} it can be adiabatically connected to a translational invariant Hamiltonian realizing the same phase.
+Due to the presence of the two-site unit cell, it is possible for this phase to be gapless at the momenta $k=n\pi/2$, $n\in \mathbb{Z}_4$, if it can be adiabatically connected to a translational invariant Hamiltonian realizing the same phase.
+This is indeed the case, as shown in App.~\ref{app:connection}.

-Phase III (lower left plot in Fig.~\ref{fig:TMS_phases}) is observed to feature incommensurability, that is, the momenta associated with the minima of the lowest-lying excitation dispersion seem to change continuously.
+Phase III (lower left plot in Fig.~\ref{fig:TMS_phases}) is observed to feature incommensurability in its correlations, that is, the momenta associated with the minima of the lowest-lying excitation dispersion seem to change continuously.
 In order to make this behavior more apparent, the transfer matrix spectra corresponding to additional values of $J_{\text{eff}}$ are plotted in Figs.~\ref{fig:TMS1} and \ref{fig:TMS2} in App.~\ref{App:TMS}.

 For Phase IV (lower right plot in Fig.~\ref{fig:TMS_phases}), the three gapless points at $k=0,\pm \pi/3$ are consistent with the expectation of this phase being described by the three-state Potts CFT.
 The presence of the $\mathbb{Z}_3$ symmetry~\cite{DOTSENKO198454} implies that gapless points may be found at momenta $k=0,\pm 2\pi/3$ for a single-site unit cell, corresponding to $k=0,\mp \pi/3$ for a two-site unit cell.\\